 In 2007 the status of the Conference was changed so that they would operate as a Hockey Development League.

-In 2010 the NEHL appointed a League Administrator responsible for the publication of the North East Hockey Handbook, maintenance of the NEHL website and the administration of all NEHL Leagues.
+In 2010 the NEHL appointed a League Administrator, responsible for the publication of the North East Hockey League Handbook, maintenance of the NEHL Website and the administration of all NEHL Leagues and Competitions.

-In 2012 the League updated it's Logo from that shown, left, to our current design at the head of the site.
-Corporate Sponsorship also became available for the League, initially from a number of local Sportswear companies and currently from
+In 2012 the League updated it's logo from that shown left, to our current design at the head of the site.
+Corporate sponsorship also became available for the Leagues, initially from a number of local Sportsware companies and currently from ONE SPORTS WAREHOUSE